wandyezj/wandyezj.github.io/docs/_posts/2023-04-30-internship-program-goals.md

 An internship is usually around 12 weeks long.

+ The intern should receive feedback throughout on how well they are doing, and where they can improve.

 The first week should establish expectations and evaluation criteria.
-The intern should receive feedback throughout on how well they are doing, and what they need to change.
-Generally the first week should be spent getting everything set up and completing a simple warm up exercise that demonstrates everything is working.
+The first week should be spent getting everything set up and completing a simple warm up exercise that demonstrates everything is working.

-The middle week should have an evaluation of progress on that evaluation criteria,
+The middle week should have an formal evaluation of progress based on evaluation criteria.

 The final week should have a final evaluation of that criteria.